 Then step represents the outcome of the event

 To validate the ADD functionality of Calculator

-In conclusion, the stories contain the references to the step java methods.
-Also, when you control click on the text step the corresponding matched step method would be launched.
-Furthermore, it is always recommended to update the story file from within the IDE editor, so that you don’t miss out any errors.
+In conclusion, the stories contain references to the step java methods.
+Also, when you control-click on the text step the corresponding matched step method would be launched.
+Furthermore, it is always recommended to update the story file from within the IDE editor, so that you don’t miss out on any errors.